Zhi-704/Plant-Monitoring-System/README.md

 > [!IMPORTANT]
-> The project monitors only changes in the `reading` table ([see here](#erd-diagram)).
+> The project monitors only changes in the `reading` table.
 All other data must be manually inserted during creation of the database or by informing the engineers.